achaayb/Central/README.md

 }
 ```

+## Dashboard

+- The dashboard to view the logs is located at `/dashboard`
+- Dashboard required http authentication set in the config.yaml file by default the credentials are `admin:password`

 ## Usage

 Upon successful launch, the Central web interface can be accessed by navigating to `http://localhost:8099` in your web browser.
 The interface allows for the configuration of the applications to be monitored, setup of notifications through Discord, and real-time viewing of collected logs.